 Canadiens hire Marc Bergevin as general manager

-MONTREAL (AP) The Montreal Canadiens hired Marc Bergevin as general manager Wednesday to replace the fired Pierre Gauthier.
+MONTREAL (AP) The Montreal Canadiens believe Marc Bergevin can lead them back to the top of the standings.

 Cunneyworth was under fire for his inability to speak French after he was promoted to interim coach midseason to replace the fired Jacques Martin.